uwex-learning-tech/droplets-v3/README.md

 ---
 #### Version Change Log

+**1.3.5**
+* Fixed the issue where calendar tab was not working
+* Added a short message about view agenda details in Display All view

 **1.3.4**
 * Removed unwanted css rules
 * Resolved a tag name conflict with columns in tab